seanpm2001/Bliss_Browser_OSMode/README.md

 ***

+## Questions and answers

+**Q:** Will Bliss Browser ever support ChromeOS/ChromiumOS?

+**A:** No, there is no point.
+If a user wants a netbook operating system other than ChromeOS, they can switch over.
+It isn't feasible to port the browser to this platform for many reasons.

+**List is incomplete**

+***

 ## Variants

 > **Note** Links marked with the :octocat: Emoji are indicators that the links are to GitHub-based repositories.